What to Expect During Your Hospital Procedure

 - At National Park Medical Center, our top priority is safeguarding the health and well-being of our patients, providers, employees and community.
 We continue to closely monitor the prevalence of coronavirus (COVID-19) in our community and follow state and federal guidance as we adapt our operations to safely care for and support our patients.

-- For the protection of our patients and our community, the intensive care unit is temporarily closed to visitors.
+- For the protection of our patients and our community, the intensive care unit (rooms in 2300s) and Med 2 unit (rooms in 2100s) are temporarily closed to visitors.
 Exceptions will be made for end-of-life patients and at the discretion of administration.
 Please call (501) 620-1400 to request an exception or to discuss alternate methods of communication such as Zoom meeting or FaceTime.

 - Visiting hours for non-ICU inpatient units will be 5:30 pm to 8:00 pm.
 Visitor should enter through the Emergency Department entrance during those times.